 NEWS SOURCE: coastalvirginiamag.com

 EQUI-KIDS Empowers and Inspires Individuals with Disabilities Through Equine-Assisted Programs

 At EQUI-KIDS, making a difference for the life of another gives them their greatest sense of purpose.
 “For some people, it’s a smile or a word from some of the families, it’s tears and hugs or the look on a proud parent’s face when they see a child accomplish something they were told they’d never be able to accomplish,” Executive Director Stacy Rogers explains as the instance when they know they’ve made an impact.
-“Oftentimes it’s not words, it’s what we get to see and feel as far as emotionally how we’re bringing successes to the people that we work with,” Rogers adds, “that is the most rewarding.”
+“Oftentimes it’s not words, it’s what we get to see and feel as far as emotionally how we’re bringing success to the people that we work with,” Rogers adds, “that is the most rewarding.”

 The nonprofit in Virginia Beach provides equine-assisted activities for those with mental, physical, emotional, social or learning disabling conditions living in our region.
 Their programs are wide in scope and support children and adults with Down syndrome, autism, multiple sclerosis, traumatic brain injury, cerebral palsy, amputation, attention deficit disorder and other mental and physical disabilities.
 Often these individuals face stigmas and invisibility in broader society, making it more challenging for them to succeed in school or even find employment.
 “It speaks volumes when the parent of a child with a disability tells us how their child’s life has improved because of EQUI-KIDS,” remarks Victoria Arboneaux, development director.
 “As a result, their entire family derives strength and inspiration.”